romanpierson/vertx-web-accesslog/README.md

 ## Logging framework

 Generating the access log files is performed in a transparent way by vertx logger.
-Therefore there is any restriction regarding the logging framework used behind (however logback is recommended).
-Defining rollover strategies (size, daily, etc) are dealt with by the logging framework as well.
+Therefore there is any restriction regarding the logging framework used behind (however logback is recommended and test case is implemented using logback / SLF4J).
+Main reason for this is to not have a dependency on a specific logging framework and also to ensure that implementation details like for example rollover strategies (size, daily, etc) are dealt with by the logging framework.

 ## Conditional Log generation (Channels) - Future Improvement